astravant/digitalgarden/_notes/daily-notes.md

 ## July 22, 2021

-### If you could achieve any long term goal you wanted, what would you be working on?
+==If you could achieve any long term goal you wanted, what would you be working on?==

 ## July 12, 2021